fintelkai/kvf-hugo/content/post/2018-09-21-092106 Nurses say yes and no.md

 Yuan](https://voices.uchicago.edu/mmxyuan/), another aspect of these signs is rooted in the essentialist signal sent by generic bare plurals.
-By saying "nurses say yes/no", what each side is actually claiming is that *real* nurses say yes/no. This very problematic essentialism that creeps into bare plural statements is also something that Mark Liberman mentions [in his follow-up post](http://languagelog.ldc.upenn.edu/nll/?p=40052), with many more references.
+By saying "nurses say yes/no", what each side is actually claiming is that *real* nurses say yes/no. It would be much closer to the truth if the signs said "management nurses say no" and "union nurses say yes", but even that is of course an oversimplification.
+The very problematic essentialism often inherent in bare plural statements is also something that Mark Liberman mentions [in his follow-up post](http://languagelog.ldc.upenn.edu/nll/?p=40052), with many more references.

 Further reading: